Bad math from the critics of CAFE reform

 I’ll tell you what: under typical driving conditions, raising the fuel efficiency of a Ford Explorer from 16 to 20 mpg saves as much gas as raising the fuel efficiency of a Prius from 55 to 175 mpg.
 (Here’s a spreadsheet with the math, if you want to play with the numbers yourself.)
 From an engineering standpoint, which do you suppose is easier to build: a 20-mpg SUV or a 175-mpg hybrid?

 And this analysis doesn’t even take into account the fact that many more people drive SUVs than drive hybrids.
 In short, raising the efficiency of gas guzzlers has a vastly greater environmental benefit than raising the efficiency of already-efficient cars.
 Baker surely know this.

 Of course, the devil is the details with this sort of thing.
 The real loophole would be allowing automakers to shift cars between vehicle types to escape stricter standards.
-A report in AutoWeek makes this sound like all-too-real a possibility.

 Which is why we still favor a regime of tradeable fuel economy credits.
 An environmental policy nerd can dream, can’t he?